Channel Uncertainty-Aware Robust Beamforming for RIS-Assisted RSMA Communication With Movable Antennas: Proposed Solution for the Optimization Problem

-For the system under consideration, a three-level alternating optimization framework is proposed in \textbf{Algorithm~1}.
+\textit{1) Computational Complexity:} For the system under consideration, an iterative robust optimization framework is proposed in \textbf{Algorithm~1}.
 The main computational complexity of \textbf{Algorithm~1} results from the iterative solutions of \textbf{(P3)}, \textbf{(P6)}, and \textbf{(P8)}.
-Specifically, subproblems \textbf{(P3)} and \textbf{(P6)} show an SDP structure and are solved with the CVX framework based on interior-point techniques.
-This leads to computational complexity on the order of $\mathcal{O}\!\left(\varepsilon_1 L^{3.5}\right)$ and $\mathcal{O}\!\left(\varepsilon_2 N^{3.5}\right)$, respectively \cite{asif2025noma,wright1997primal}, where $\varepsilon_1$ and $\varepsilon_2$ represent the number of iterations needed for Stage~1 and Stage~2 convergence, respectively.
-Furthermore, the convex subproblem \textbf{(P8)} is solved by a BCD method that includes $L$ coordinate updates.
-The computational complexity of \textbf{(P8)} can therefore be expressed as $\mathcal{O}\!\left(\varepsilon_3 L\right)$, where $\varepsilon_3$ represents the number of iterations needed for the BCD procedure to converge.
+Specifically, subproblems \textbf{(P3)} and \textbf{(P6)} are solved using the CVX framework based on interior-point techniques.
+This leads to computational complexity on the order of $\mathcal{O}\!\left(\varepsilon_1 L^{3.5}\right)$ and $\mathcal{O}\!\left(\varepsilon_2 N^{3.5}\right)$, respectively \cite{asif2025noma,wright1997primal}, where $\varepsilon_1$ and $\varepsilon_2$ represent the number of iterations needed for \textbf{Stage~1} and \textbf{Stage~2} convergence, respectively.
+Further, the MAs positions are computed by solving subproblem \textbf{(P8)} in an alternating manner, with computational complexity $\mathcal{O}\!\left(\varepsilon_3 L\right)$, where $\varepsilon_3$ represents the number of iterations needed for \textbf{Stage 3} to converge.
 As a result, the total computational complexity of \textbf{Algorithm~1} can be written as $\mathcal{O}\!\left(\hat{\chi}_{\max}\Bigl(\varepsilon_1 L^{3.5} + \varepsilon_2 N^{3.5} + \varepsilon_3 L\Bigr)\right)$, where $\hat{\chi}_{\max}$ is the total number of outer iterations needed for \textbf{Algorithm~1} to converge.